 Since this scholarship can be used only toward tuition, should you receive another award that also pays your tuition, this scholarship will be reduced so that your tuition is not overpaid.
 The following programs would be examples of awards that could reduce or cancel the scholarship: an Armed Forces Health Professions Scholarship (Army, Navy, or Air Force), a National Health Service Corps Scholarship, an Indian Health Service Scholarship, or tuition exemption (because a relative is an employee of Columbia University).
 The only exception would be an award from the VA's Yellow Ribbon Program - it will not affect this scholarship.

-Students demonstrating high need will also be eligible for some need-based VP&S Scholarships.
+Students demonstrating high need may also be eligible for some need based VP&S Scholarships.

-The Columbia-Bassett Scholarship can be used to reduce borrowing.
 The total of this Scholarship and other financial aid cannot exceed the total cost of attendance.